Economic strategies and initiatives

 - Supporting business incubators or start-up spaces at the Stirling Business Centre.

-The Mayor hosts an annual breakfast for business owners to update them on economic activity that has occurred and highlight new development and investment opportunities for the coming year.
+The Mayor hosts an annual breakfast for business owners to update them on economic activity that has occurred and introduce new tools and initiatives provided by the City which can assist local businesses thrive and grow.